 The well kept grounds come at a price of $80 a night.
 But you can’t beat the location and the bathrooms have self flushing toilets and hand dryers.
 They unfortunately don’t have hot showers only the cold beach showers so come prepared.

 There is a small store at the harbor where the ferry docked but they don’t sell charcoal or any basic camping supplies.
 So if you forget anything your S.O.L.
 They did however sell ice which was very helpful.

 Manele Bay ↑

 Spend your days lounging on the beach and frolicking in the ocean on Lana’i’s most beautiful beach, Manele Bay.
 Theres a pod of spinner dolphins that frequent the bay.
 It’s not unheard of to be able to swim with the dolphins!
 Make sure you bring your snorkel gear and have your GoPro charged and ready.

 A short walk along the coastline from Manele Bay will take you to Puu Pehe or commonly known as sweetheart rock.
 The iconic, natural landmark rises 80 feet out of the water.
 Its takes 15-20 minutes to hike up to the rock and it gives dramatic, panoramic views of the bay below.

 Other Hotel Options

-If you’re not into Lanai camping and would rather style yourself out there’s a Four seasons that is BEAUTIFUL!
+If you’re not into camping on lanai and would rather style yourself out there’s a Four seasons that is BEAUTIFUL!